Harsha26dut/Synchronous_FIFO_RTL_to_STA/README.md

 * A Standard Cell Library (e.g., sky130 or any library used for your analysis). *Note: The timing analysis here assumes a basic/generic library for demonstration.*

 **I used the free open-source PDK for both Yosys and OpenSTA.
 You can find it here: [LINK](https://si2.org/open-cell-and-free-pdk-libraries/)**
+**I Did Uploaded the entire documentation of this project in linkdin.
+You can find it here: [LINK](https://www.linkedin.com/in/sai-kumar-konapala/)**

 ### 2. Synthesis and STA.